mdmjsh/FPR/write_up.md

 30. efghk values

-We can deduce the values for efghk by first filtering out all of those which contain the now eliminated "LIII" numeral, and the applying further logic from the already completed grid.
+We can deduce the values for efghk by first filtering out all of those which contain the now elimated "LIII" numeral, and the applying further logic from the already completed grid.

 filter  (\x -> not $ (53,"LIII") `elem` x) efghks''